StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ### Authentication

-Each Splunk Agent check must include authentication details to allow the Agent to connect to your Splunk instance and execute the configured Splunk saved searches.
-Authentication details are added to the [Agent check configuration file](#configure).
+Each Splunk check configured on Agent V1 must include authentication details to allow the Agent to connect to your Splunk instance and execute the configured Splunk saved searches.

 Two authentication mechanisms are available: